Generative diffusion posterior sampling for informative likelihoods: Generative Feynman--Kac models

-such that the marginal distribution $Q_k(u_k) = \pi(u_k \cond y)$ represents the conditional denoising model.
-Notably, The resulting Feynman--Kac model gives an Eulerian representation of the conditional score stochastic differential equation~\citep[SDE,][Equ.
+such that the marginal distribution $Q_k(u_k) = \pi(u_k \cond y)$.
+Notably, The resulting Feynman--Kac model gives an Eulerian representation of the conditional score stochastic differential equation~\citep[SDE,][Eq.
 14]{Song2021scorebased} at discrete times when the denoising model $q_{k \cond k-1}$ is given by a score SDE.
 Precisely, if the noising process is an SDE $\diff X_t = a(X_t, t) \diff t + \diff B_t$ with $X_0 \sim \pi$, then $Q_{0:N}$ is the finite-dimensional distribution of the conditional SDE

 at discrete times $t_0, t_1, \ldots, t_N$.
 The score $\grad \log l^y_k(\cdot)$, sometimes referred to as a guidance or control term, is added alongside with the unconditional score function $\grad \log p_k(\cdot)$ in the conditional SDE.
-Although the exact twisting function in Equation~\eqref{equ:twisting-canonical} is intractable in practice, many useful and computational approximations have been established~\citep[see surveys by][]{Daras2024survey, Luo2024rsta}.
+Although the exact twisting function in Equation~\eqref{equ:twisting-canonical} is intractable in practice, many established approximations have been proposed~\citep[see surveys by][]{Daras2024survey, Luo2024rsta}.
 Furthermore, these approximations can be directly integrated in the Feynman--Kac model, for improved statistical performance~\citep[e.g.,][]{Kelvinius2025DDSMC} with SMC samplers.
 These are the reasons why this canonical twisting construction is popularly used.
-As an example,~\citet{Wu2023practical} combine Tweedie's formula and first-order approximation to the integral: $l^y_k(u_k) \approx f(y \cond \expec{X_0 \cond X_{N-k} = u_k})$ which essentially generalises that of~\citet{Chung2023DPS}.
+As an example,~\citet{Wu2023practical} combine Tweedie's formula and first-order approximation to the integral: $l^y_k(u_k) \approx f(y \cond \expec{X_0 \cond X_{N-k} = u_k})$ proposed by~\citet{Chung2023DPS}.

 However, many criticism can be said to this canonical twisting.
 First, in almost all practical cases, the canonical twisting has to be approximated, and the approximation errors are substantial and difficult to control particularly when $N - k$ is large.
 Second, even if we were able to compute the canonical twisting exactly, constructing an effective proposal $M_{k \cond k-1}$, see Remark~\ref{remark:bootstrap-guided}, is hard as well.
 These two problems are especially pronounced when the likelihood $f$ is informative, or $y$ is an outlier observation.
 To build some intuition, consider a heuristic: suppose that we have $J$ samples $\lbrace U^j_0 \rbrace_{j=1}^J \sim q_0$, then, to get weighed samples for $Q_0(\cdot) \propto l^y_0(\cdot) \, q_0(\cdot)$, Equation~\eqref{equ:twisting-canonical} is essentially pushforwarding $\lbrace U^j_0 \rbrace_{j=1}^J$ to $\lbrace U^j_N \rbrace_{j=1}^J$ and then obtain the weights by evaluating $f(y \cond \lbrace U^j_N \rbrace_{j=1}^J)$ which are likely to be degenerate under outlier $y$.